 At the master’s level, students can select a degree program that offers a foundational general mental health counseling program with the opportunity to specialize in eating disorders and nutrition counseling.
 Many schools offer graduate degrees in health education.
 Arizona State University, for instance, offers several health-related bachelor’s degrees along with three master’s of science degrees in either medical nutrition, dietetics, or nutritional science.

 Some schools also offer post-graduate certifications in the treatment of eating disorders.
 For instance, Northern Illinois University offers an online certificate of graduate study in eating disorders and obesity.
 To achieve this certificate, students should already have experience in nutrition and dietetics and complete 12 specialized credits.

-Some substance abuse counselors can also be trained in treating food disorders in the sense that eating can be an addictive behavior such as drug or alcohol abuse.
-Becoming educated as a substance abuse counselor requires a master’s degree in general counseling, typically a specialization in substance abuse, passing the state examination, and meeting the requirements of the state licensing board.
+Some substance abuse counselors can also be trained in treating food disorders because eating can be an addictive behavior such as drug or alcohol abuse.
+Becoming educated as a substance abuse counselor requires a master’s degree in general counseling, typically a specialization in substance abuse, passing the state examination, and meeting the state licensing board’s requirements.